 NFPM 100.
-Introduction to the Nonprofit and Voluntary Sector (3 hrs) NFPM 250.
-Fundraising and Resource Development (3 hrs) NFPM 301.
-Strategic Thinking and Planning (3 hrs) NFPM 310.
-Nonprofit Leadership and Governance (3 hrs) Select two electives from the following courses: (6 hrs) NFPM 140.
-Foundations of Entrepreneurship (3 hrs) NFPM 160.
-International Nongovernmental Organizations (3 hrs) NFPM 180.
-Volunteer and Community Engagement (3 hrs) NFPM 225.
-Event Planning and Management (3 hrs)

-NFPM 230.
-Program Development and Grant Proposal Writing (3 hrs) COMM 322.
-Strategic Communication and Marketing (3 hrs) NFPM 245.
-Organizational and Program Evaluation (3 hrs) NFPM 280.
+Introduction to the Nonprofit and Voluntary Sector (3 hrs)

+Select two electives from the following courses: (6 hrs)

+NFPM 140.
+Foundations of Entrepreneurship (3 hrs)

+NFPM 280.
 Topics in Nonprofit Management and Community Leadership (3 hrs)

 No course substitutions are permitted.
 A student must obtain a minimum GPA of 2.0 in the certificate program in order to receive the certificate.
 Degree-seeking students should pursue the minor in Nonprofit Management and Community Leadership, not the certificate.